abstractpoint/styled-blocks/README.md

 will be wrapped in media queries with corresponding breakpoints)

-Rest of the theme follows your rules, simply create object structure that suits you.
+Rest of the theme follows your rules, simply create an object structure that suits you.
 The lookup works just like lodash *get* method, using dot notation. `c.primary.500` or `shadow.1` for accessing arrays or objects in your theme: